Preserving and Sharing Guilford's Treasures

 The Medad Stone Tavern, the “Tavern that never was,” was built in the Dutch Colonial style with a graceful gambrel roof sweeping out widely over the facade to form a porch and includes tall chimneys, dormers, and stone retaining wall.
 This property remains one of Guilford’s most magnificent historical buildings, and some of our annual events take place here.

-Our newest property, the Clapboard Hill Schoolhouse, built c.
-1835, exemplifies the quaint days when one teacher taught neighborhood children of various ages.
+The Clapboard Hill Schoolhouse, built c.
+1835, exemplifies the quant days when one teacher taught neighborhood children of various ages.